The Australian Immunisation Handbook 10th Edition

 Passive immunisation with normal human immunoglobulin is not effective in the prevention of pertussis.

-The benefit of chemoprophylaxis in preventing the secondary transmission of pertussis is limited due to multiple factors, including delayed clinical presentation, delayed diagnosis and imperfect compliance.83 The use of chemoprophylaxis for prevention of secondary cases should be limited to high-risk close contacts of cases.
-Further recommendations regarding chemoprophylaxis of close contacts can be found in the national guidelines for control of pertussis.80
+The benefit of chemoprophylaxis in preventing the secondary transmission of pertussis is limited due to multiple factors, including delayed clinical presentation, delayed diagnosis and imperfect compliance.86 The use of chemoprophylaxis for prevention of secondary cases should be limited to high-risk close contacts of cases.
+Further recommendations regarding chemoprophylaxis of close contacts can be found in the national guidelines for control of pertussis.83

 The product information for Infanrix states that this vaccine is indicated for primary immunisation of infants from the age of 2 months to 12 months and as a booster dose for children from 15 months to 6 years of age who have previously been vaccinated against diphtheria, tetanus and pertussis.
 The ATAGI recommends that this vaccine may also be used for catch-up of the primary schedule or as a booster in children <10 years of age.
 The ATAGI also recommends that the primary schedule may be commenced at 6 weeks of age, if required.

-The product information for Infanrix hexa states that this vaccine is indicated for primary immunisation of infants from the age of 6 weeks.
-The ATAGI recommends that this vaccine may also be used for catch-up of the primary schedule in children <10 years of age.
+The product information for Infanrix hexa states that this vaccine is indicated for primary immunisation of infants from the age of 6 weeks and as a booster dose for children 18 months of age if boosting is required for all antigens.
+The ATAGI recommends that this vaccine may also be used for catch-up of the primary schedule or as a booster in children <10 years of age.

 The product information for Infanrix IPV states that this vaccine is indicated for use in a 3-dose primary schedule for immunisation of infants from the age of 6 weeks and as a single booster dose for children ≤6 years of age who have previously been vaccinated against diphtheria, tetanus, pertussis and poliomyelitis.
 In addition, the ATAGI recommends that this product may also be used for catch-up of the primary schedule or as a booster in children <10 years of age.